cucapra/diospyros/src/dios-egraphs/Diospyros/README.md

 ## Measuring Runtime

 The efficiency of the compiled test programs can be measured and compared using `runtime.py`.
+You can modify how many runs of the file you'd like in the `main()` function.

 Pass in a test suite like so:

     $ python3 runtime.py c-tests

     $ python3 runtime.py polybench-tests

 The produced plots of runtimes can be found in the `runtimes/` directory.
 The file compiled using our custom Diospyros LLVM pass is labeled "llvm-pass".
 The file compiled using an unoptimized Clang call is labeled "no-opt", whereas "O2-opt" uses O2 optimization.

+When running the script on Gorgonzola, you'll need a developer toolset:

+    $ scl enable devtoolset-8 -- python3 runtime.py c-tests

 [llvm]: https://llvm.org
 [clang]: https://clang.llvm.org